This Vegetarian Barley Stuffed Squash recipe combines a risotto style mushroom barley stuffed in an acorn squash and topped with seasonal vegetables!

 Place in a 350°F oven for 25 minutes.

 If you have trouble cutting the squash in half via either strength of arm or power of knife (I think my problem was a little bit of both 😉 ) then place the whole squash in the oven for 10 minutes, remove, slice in half, then place back in the oven for an additional 15 minutes.

 While the squash is cooking, begin preparing the barley, risotto style.

-Start by adding 1 tsp of basil oil to a skillet over medium heat, next add the chopped mushrooms and sauté for 5 minutes.
+Add 1 tsp of basil oil to a skillet over medium heat, add the chopped mushrooms and sauté for 5 minutes.
 While the mushrooms are cooking, heat the vegetable stock to a boil in another pot.

 Continue ladling the stock into the barley until they are soft to taste, about 15 minutes.

 While preparing the barley, put your multi-tasking pants on and prepare the vegetables.